reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ![Elasticsearch Operations Types with Spring Data](/assets/img/posts/spring-data-elasticsearch/Elasticsearch-springdata.png)

-- **Repositories**: We define methods in an interface and Elasticsearch queries are generated from method names at runtime.
+- **Repositories**: We define methods in an interface, and Elasticsearch queries are generated from method names at runtime.

 - **ElasticsearchRestTemplate**: We create queries with method chaining and native queries to have more control over creating Elasticsearch queries in relatively complex scenarios.